lochyj/lochyj/README.md

 # ![](./Header.png)

 **Hi, I'm Lachlan, or Lochyj.
 I'm a passionate developer that enjoys making, creating, programming, designing and playing with everything tech and electronics.
 I'm currently a student.
 I love low level programming, design and learning more about how operating systems and kernels work.
-Along side this, I want to learn more about compilers, interpreters, mobile app design, web development, styling, 3D modeling, game design and electrical engineering!**
+Additionally, I want to learn more about compilers, interpreters, mobile app design, web development, styling, 3D modeling, game design and electrical engineering!**

 **Contact me at: lachlan@jowett.net.au**